 2.5 Landlords must not take a blanket approach to excluding complaints; they must consider the individual circumstances of each complaint.
-YAC Complaints policy Westminster City Each complaint is considered on its own merits and our policy sets out some areas where exceptions may be made. ----- -- ----- -------------------------------------- ---
+Yes Corporate complaints policy Westminster City Council Each complaint is considered on its own merits and our policy sets out some areas where exceptions may be made. ----- -- ----- -- ---